Wichita Man Pleads Guilty To Bank Robbery

-WICHITA, KAN. - A Wichita man pleaded guilty Tuesday to bank robbery, U.S. Attorney Barry Grissom said.
+WICHITA, KAN. – A Wichita man pleaded guilty Monday to robbing a local bank, U.S. Attorney Barry Grissom said.